 Handles and locks can be mounted separate or unified back-plates, depending on the situation.
 And, in the case of retrofittting, larger back-plates can be specified to cover mounting holes from the previous installation.

 The Turn/pull handle is supplied as standard, but some locks can be upgraded to the Oryx lever – which is more suitable where manual dexterity is the priority over ligature resistance.
 Get in touch for details.

 Tried, tested and proven.
 With complete lock override, giving staff peace of mind and keeping service users safer.

 Technical Information for Mental Health products, plus details on how to specify and purchase products for use in Mental Health environments.

-Our closed keyway system is designed to stop foreign objects jamming the keyway, and uses staff-only keys to improve security and privacy.
+Our closed keyway system is designed to limit keyway tampering by stopping foreign objects from jamming the keyway, and using staff-only keys to improve security and privacy.

 Level 4, Skypark 3